Skip to content

 Tier 3

-Choose two other health related courses.
-Must pre-approve these courses with academic advisor.
+Choose two other health-related courses.
+Must pre-approve these courses with an academic advisor.
 One can come from Tier 2, but at least one must be from outside the Department of Communication.

 Approved Courses: